The measurement of body temperature can help detect illness. It can also monitor whether or not treatment is working. A high temperature is a fever.

-Wait at least 1 hour after intense exercise or a hot bath before measuring body temperature.
+Wait at least 1 hour after heavy exercise or a hot bath before measuring body temperature.
 Wait for 20 to 30 minutes after smoking, eating, or drinking a hot or cold liquid.

 The average normal body temperature is 98.6°F (37°C).
-The normal temperature can vary by:
+The normal temperature can vary due to: